-Students will be dismissed automatically for a minimum of one semester if:
+Students will be dismissed automatically for a minimum of one semester or term if their:

-- their GPA in any fall or spring semester is 1.0 or below, or; - their current fall or spring semester GPA is below the academic probation threshold for a second consecutive semester.
+- GPA in any fall semester, spring semester, or term is 1.0 or below, or; - current fall semester, spring semester, or term GPA is below the academic probation threshold for a second consecutive semester or term.

-Students who are dismissed for academic reasons may apply for re-admission by contacting the Enrolment Office.
+Students who are dismissed may apply for readmission by contacting the Enrolment Office.
 Upon timely receipt of all required materials and reports, a determination will be made about if there is any basis for a student's continuing study at the University.
 A personal interview may be requested.
 Students re-admitted after academic dismissal will be on academic probation.